 Dominar 400 price has seen a consistent increment since launch.
 Also see price comparison with rivals…

-Recently, the Pune based motorcycle maker increased the motorcycle’s prices yet again, within two months of an earlier revision.
+Recently, the Pune based motorcycle maker increased the motorcycle’s prices yet again, within three months of an earlier revision – making it the fourth hike of the year.
 Here they are along with a comparison with the first announced price tags…

 Latest Dominar 400 Price